 - Spoon the rest of the batter over top, and gently spread the batter over top.

-- Bake in the preheated oven for 40-50 minutes, or until the top is set and the sides are starting to pull away from the sides of the pan and an inserted toothpick comes out clean or with a few damp crumbs.
+- Bake in the preheated oven for about 30-35 minutes, or until the top is set and the sides are starting to pull away from the sides of the pan and an inserted toothpick comes out clean or with a few damp crumbs.
 Bake time will depend on your oven and how gooey you like your blondies.

 - Cool fully in the pan (about 4 hours).
 Then pull the bars out of the pan using the overhang of the parchment paper.
 Place on a cutting board and cut with a large, sharp knife.

-- Store blondies in an airtight container for up to 4 days at room temperature.
+- Storage: Store blondies in an airtight container at room temperature for up to 4 days.